jecikpo/Tutorial-Fuel-SRC20/README.md

 The above command will create the `SRC20` directory of the project and it's basic folder structure.
 The contract code will be in `src/main.sw` file and `Forc.toml` will contain forc settings.
 Optionally you can change the name on of the `src/main.sw` file to something more meaningful, e.g.
-`src/src20.sw` (this will be helpfull later on if you have multiple contracts as part of the same project).
+`src/src20.sw` (this will be helpfull later, if you have multiple contracts as part of the same project).
 If you decide to change the name of the Sway source file you should also change the compiler entry point in the `Forc.toml` to reflect the new name: `entry = "src20.sw"`.